Paul Robinson (footballer, born 1979): Tottenham Hotspur

 Robinson transferred to Tottenham Hotspur in May 2004, for a fee of £1.5 million; the club had initially attempted to sign him for £2.5 million in January, with the intention of Robinson staying at Leeds until the end of the season, only for this to fail as it violated the Premier League's rules.
 He made his league debut for Tottenham in a 1–1 draw against Liverpool, going on to make 36 league appearances in total during the 2004–05 season.
 The following two seasons saw Robinson play in all 76 of the club's league matches; the latter season was notable for Robinson scoring the second goal of his professional career, in a Premier League match against Watford at White Hart Lane on 17 March 2007.
 He took a free-kick from 95 yd from the opposition goal and the ball bounced over the head of Watford goalkeeper Ben Foster and into the goal.
-He became the third goalkeeper of six in Premier League history (excluding own goals) to score after Peter Schmeichel for Aston Villa in 2001, Brad Friedel for Blackburn Rovers in 2004, Tim Howard for Everton in 2012, Asmir Begović for Stoke City in 2013 and Alisson Becker for Liverpool in 2021.
+He became the third goalkeeper of six in Premier League history (excluding own goals) to score after Peter Schmeichel for Aston Villa in 2001, Brad Friedel for Blackburn Rovers in 2004, then followed by Tim Howard for Everton in 2012, Asmir Begović for Stoke City in 2013 and Alisson Becker for Liverpool in 2021.
 Robinson captained the team in their 1–0 League Cup quarter-final win over Southend United, and in their 0–0 FA Cup third round draw at Cardiff City as Ledley King and Robbie Keane were both injured.

 The 2007–08 season proved to be less successful.
 An error during international duty was an example of how his form had dipped, and he was replaced by Radek Černý for part of the season, initially after Robinson made an error against Reading in the FA Cup.
 Although he briefly returned to the team, he made another error in the League Cup final.
 Despite his error, Tottenham were able to beat Chelsea 2–1, with Robinson collecting the first major trophy of his career.
 He made 25 appearances in the league for Tottenham during this season, and made 175 appearances in total during his time at the club, 137 in the Premier League.